yh-luo/from-zero-to-source-estimates/README.md

 ### Epoching and baseline correction

 Extract events using `mne.find_events` and create epochs based on the events.
 Bad epochs according to the annotation file are dropped.
 ECG and EOG events are detected in this stage and excluded from the ICA to prevent the noise from spreading to all signals.
-It is common practice to use baseline correction so that any constant offsets in the baseline are removed.
+[CTPS method](http://ieeexplore.ieee.org/document/4536072/) is used to detect ECG related IC and the threshold is set to 0.21 (TBA).
+The maximum number of excluded IC is confined to 3 for ECG (QRS complex) and 2 for EOG (horizontal and vertical eye movements).
+When creating epochs, it is common practice to use baseline correction so that any constant offsets in the baseline are removed.

 #### Demo